Diagnostic Medical Sonography - Advanced Certificate

 General Education Courses

 Prior to attempting to register to begin the clinical sequence, you must complete the admission process for the DMS program.
-See notations.
+See notes.

 Basic Program Requirements